1889 (20th April)

 The President of Germany, Paul Hindenburg, died.
 Hitler declared that the office of President was no longer necessary and that he would combine the post of President and Chancellor to become Fuhrer of Germany.

 Hitler declared that, in contravention of the terms of the Treaty of Versailles, the German army would be increased to 600,000 men.
-The navy would also be expanded and an airforce, the Luftwaffe, would be set up.
+The navy would also be expanded and an airforce, the Luftwaffe, would be established.

 1935 (15th September)